haneshiyer9/ChatGPT-clone/readme.md

 - Type in the input field and press enter or click on the send button to make a request to the OpenAI API
 - Use control+enter to add line breaks in the input field
 - Responses are displayed in the chat-like format on top of the page
-- Generate code, including translating natural language to code
-- You can also create AI images using DALL·E models

-## Contributing

-This project welcomes contributions and suggestions for improvements.
-If you have any ideas, please feel free to open an issue or create a pull request.

-Thank you for your consideration.